-Nowhere near as daunting and definitely not to be confused with the Incline in Manitou Springs, the Challenge Staircase is located in Philip S. Miller Park south of Denver where there’s plenty of parking and other amenities to keep you busy.
+Nowhere near as daunting and definitely not to be confused with the Incline in Manitou Springs, the Challenge Staircase is located just south of Denver in Philip S. Miller Park where there’s plenty of parking and other amenities to keep you busy.

 If you’re the type of athlete that likes to counts steps while you’re running or strokes while you’re swimming, you’ll love this trail.
 Every ten steps are numbered.
 And counting the steps is a nice distraction when you’re breathing hard.